ischurov/prettyt2h/README.md

-# prettyt2h

-This is a pretty simple LaTeX to HTML convertor.
-We do not try to build a comprehensive convertor, only a small subset of LaTeX can be processed properly.
-The idea is that one needs only this part of the syntax to write lecture notes and books.
-So one can write LaTeX and get HTML + MathJax instantly.
+# prettyt2h: the simplest LaTeX to HTML convertor

+## Idea
+There are a lot of (La)TeX to HTML converters.
+All of them are unusable.
+The main reasons for that are  the following:

+1. As TeX is Turing-complete language, it is virtually impossible to parse (La)TeX with anything except of (La)TeX itself.
+2. Most of the converters were written a long time ago.
+Most notably, they are not aware about excellent [MathJax](https://www.mathjax.org/) tool that parses rather rich subset of LaTeX equation language on the client side.
+3. Therefore, the converters try to parse equations (which is difficult) and try to be universal (which is impossible, due to 1) and fail.

+The approach of `prettyt2h` is different:

+ 1. First of all, we are not going to parse equations.
+Let MathJax deal with them, it's really good thing!
+ 2. Then, we are not going to make universal converter.
+We consider only very, very small subset of a general LaTeX syntax.
+However, this syntax is enough to prepare lecture notes, simple papers and books.
+At least for the author of this tool.
+ 3. Moreover, we impose additional restrictions on the syntax to make it more parser-friendly.

+ Most probably, you will not be able to use `prettyt2h` with your LaTeX files.
+However, if you'll write LaTeX files with `prettyt2h` in mind, you will be able to get pretty HTML pages from your LaTeX files in a moment.

-## Planned features
+## Features

 1. All formulas are carefully preserved to proceed with MathJax on the client side.
+(The most important feature!)
 2. The following environments are supported:
     - amsthm-style (`theorem`, `lemma`, `example`, `hint`, `remark` and so on);
     - `enumerate` and `itemize`;
 3. Cross-refs (`\label` and `\ref`) are supported (more or less).
-4. Also supported `section`, `subsection`, `subsubsection` as well as asterix-version of them;
+4. `section`, `subsection`, `subsubsection`, ..., `section*`, `subsection*`, ... are supported.
+4. `%`-comments partially supported (lines that begin with `%` will be ignored)

+### Planned
-5. Equation enumeration and `\eqref` are supported as well.
+1. Equation enumeration and `\eqref`.
-6. %-comments (the corresponding lines are ignored)
+2. Figures and tables.

 ## Limitations
-This is a really dirty solution.
-I do not have time to make proper parser and so on, so I'll use the most horrible design decisions like extensive regex using.
-This lead to a bunch of limitations imposed to the input LaTeX text.
-Hopefully, they are not very restrictive in terms of output.
+This is rather dirty solutions.
+We use regexes and all other bad stuff for parsing.
+So you have to obey the rules to make parser happy.

+- Everything outside `{document}` environment is ignored.
-- Environments should begin with `\begin{...}` statement, followed by possible `\label` statement, no other text on the same line is permitted.
+- Environments should begin with `\begin{...}` statement, followed by possible `\label`. statement, no other text on the same line is permitted.
 - Environments should end with `\end{...}` statement, no other text on the same line is permitted.
+- The level of section can increase no more than by 1 (e.g. \subsubsection after \section is forbidden).

 ## Testcase
-This is not very comprehensive testcase
+This is not very comprehensive testcase.
+See more testcases in the appropriate directory.

     \begin{document}
         \section*{Introduction}